mgravell/pipelines.docs/docs/Reading/README.md

 ---

-In part 1 we introduced the general aims of pipelines and discussed the abstrat `MemoryPool<byte>` (and the default `MemoryPool` implementation of that).
+In part 1 we introduced the general aims of pipelines and discussed the abstract `MemoryPool<byte>` (and the default `MemoryPool` implementation of that).
 In part 2 we looked at how to create a `Pipe`, and how to write data into the pipe via the `IPipeWriter` API.
 In this part, we're going to look at how to *consume* data from a pipe.

 A `Pipe` exposes an `IPipeReader` in virtually the same way that it exposes the `IPipeWriter` that we looked at previously; just like before, we have two identical options: